 With the putter and shorter clubs, the impact sound is very muted and low pitched as you would expect for a relatively soft ball, but then again it is a bit surprising given the surlyn cover.

 With the driver and other longer clubs, the ball feels firm (but not hard like a rock) and hot off the face, which is great.

 These balls are tougher to find because of their age.
 Your best bet is buying them on eBay, ideally recycled ones.

 If you’d prefer not to pay full price for new e6 balls, you have the option of getting them refinished or recycled.

 Recycled e6 balls are a much safer bet.
-They are balls that have been found on golf courses, and very often they’ve only been hit once or twice.
+They are balls that have usually been found on golf courses, and very often they’ve only been hit once or twice.

-Cons: Does not provide tour-level spin control around the greens
+- does not provide tour-level spin control around the greens

 The Bridgestone e6 are great general-purpose golf balls, ideal for low-to-mid handicappers, for golfers who have accuracy problems, or for players who just want a good solid golf ball to play.